Florida panther: Genetic depletion

-The Florida panther has low genetic diversity due to a variety of environmental and genetic factors.
-Factors that include habitat destruction contributed to the formation of a distinct and isolated subspecies of puma in the Florida panther.
-Isolation was followed by a gradual decline in the population size that increased the likelihood of inbreeding depression.
-The lower genetic diversity and higher rates of inbreeding led to the increased expression of deleterious traits in the populations, resulting in lower overall fitness of the Florida panther population.
-This also lowers the adaptive capacity of the population and increases the likelihood of genetic defects such as cryptorchidism and other complications to the heart and immune system.
-Specifically concerning the Florida panther, one of the morphological consequences of inbreeding was a high frequency of cowlicks and kinked tails.
-The frequency of exhibiting a cowlick in a Florida panther population was 94% compared to other pumas at 9%, while the frequency of a kinked tail was 88% as opposed to 27% for other puma subspecies.
-To increase genetic diversity of the Florida panther, eight Texas pumas were introduced to the Florida population to hopefully promote the survival of the native population.
-This genetic rescue aided in reducing the inbreeding coefficient in the Florida panther population, introducing more genetic variation.
-The results indicated that the survival rates of hybrid kittens were three times higher than those of purebred pumas.
-Due to the successes of this restoration effort, the genetic depletion of the Florida panther population is now not as much of a problem as it used to be, but ought to be monitored since the population is still in a fragile state.
+Prior to the mid-1990s, the biggest threat to the survival of the species was inbreeding.
+The Florida panther has low genetic diversity due to a variety of environmental and genetic issues.
+This resulted in a gradual decline in the population size with subsequent increase in the likelihood of inbreeding depression.
+The lower genetic diversity and higher rates of inbreeding led to increased deleterious traits in the population, resulting in lower overall fitness of the Florida panther population.
+This also lowered the adaptive capacity of the population and increased the likelihood of genetic defects such as cryptorchidism and other complications to the heart and immune system.
+One of the morphological consequences of inbreeding was a high frequency of cowlicks and kinked tails.
+The frequency of cowlick in a Florida panther population was 94% compared to other pumas at 9%, while the frequency of a kinked tail was 88% as opposed to 27% for other puma subspecies.